-In 2021, we reduced the number of stock options granted on an annual basis, limiting stock option grants to senior and executive level employees only.
-In 2024, stock option grants will be further limited to executive level employees only.
+Since 2021, we have reduced the number of stock options granted on an annual basis, first by limiting stock option grants to senior and executive level employees only.
+In 2025, stock option grants will no longer be granted as part of annual compensation for any employees.
+Stock options will be granted for specific one-time grants when and if required.

 Plan administration The stock option plan is administered by our board.
 Pembina grants awards based on rules and decisions made by the board, including when options are granted, when they vest and when they expire.
-Eligibility Executive level employees.
+Eligibility All employees.
 Award Options to buy common shares.
 Options cannot be assigned or transferred.
-Shares reserved and available 38,000,000 common shares have been reserved for issue under the plan (6.9% of 549,396,694 issued and outstanding common shares as at December 31, 2023).
-We have issued 19,047,341 common shares for option exercises under the plan since its inception in 2011 and a further 1,341,992 options were surrendered in connection with net settlement exercises of common shares.
-Therefore, there are 17,610,667 common shares remaining for future issuance (3.21% of issued and outstanding common shares as at December 31, 2023).
-Out of the 17,610,667 common shares remaining for future issuance (3.21% of issued and outstanding common shares as at December 31, 2023).
-Out of the 17,610,667 common shares remaining for future issuance upon the exercise of options.
-Accordingly, as at December 31, 2023, 6,927,650 options were available for issuance under the plan.
+Shares reserved and available 38,000,000 common shares have been reserved for issue under the plan (6.5% of 580,583,569 issued and outstanding common shares as at December 31, 2024).
+We have issued 20,334,216 common shares for option exercises under the plan since its inception in 2011 and a further 6,574,114 options were surrendered in connection with net settlement exercises of common shares.
+Therefore, there are 11,091,670 common shares remaining for future issuance (1.91% of issued and outstanding common shares as at December 31, 2024).
+Out of the 11,091,670 common shares remaining for future issuance under the plan, 4,172,453 have been reserved for issuance upon the exercise of options.
+Accordingly, as at December 31, 2024, 6,919,217 options were available for issuance under the plan.
 Shares reserved for options that are cancelled or expire are immediately re-reserved for the plan and available to issue in the future.
 Shares reserved for issuance and withheld from issuance under the net settlement option exercise method are not available to issue in the future and are removed from the reserve.
-Shares issuable and outstanding Also see Note 21 to our 2023 Audited Consolidated Financial Statements As at December 31, 2023 there were 10,683,017 common shares issuable on the exercise of outstanding options granted under the stock option plan: exercise prices: from \$26.83 to \$49.78; average weighted exercise price: \$42.38; expiration dates: from March 2024 to December 2030; and 1.9% of common shares outstanding.
+Shares issuable and outstanding As at December 31, 2024 there were 4,172,453 common shares issuable on the exercise of outstanding options granted under the stock option plan: Also see Note 22 to our 2024 Audited Consolidated Financial Statements exercise prices: from \$26.83 to \$50,46; average weighted exercise price: \$41.78; expiration dates: from March 2025 to May 2031; and 0.72% of common shares outstanding.
 Granting and issuing stock options The board grants options once a year, to be issued on one or more days during the year as specified at the time of the grant.
 The exercise price will be the volume-weighted average trading price of our common shares on the TSX in the five business days immediately before the issue date.

-Vesting, expiry and payout Vesting and expiry are determined by the board, but the expiry date cannot be more than seven years after the date the options were granted.
+Vesting, expiry and payout

+Vesting and expiry are determined by the board, but the expiry date cannot be more than seven years after the date the options were granted.

 Historically, the board has granted options with a seven-year term that vest 1/3 each year over three years, beginning one year after the grant date.

 Expiry can be extended by 10 business days if the options expire during or within 10 days of the end of a trading blackout.

 Each option that vests can be used to buy one common share.